BradleyAllanDavis/760-project/landmark_capsnetDR/README.md

 For landmark data, it needs train data trunks and test data trunks.
 But I suggest use 9 of train data trunk and the last chunk of train data as test data, since it contains 50 classes.

-The test accuracy v.s. epochs summary is in summary.txt.
+The test accuracy v.s. epochs summary is in `summary.txt`.

-The retrieval result (accuracy and pictures) are in folder ./retrieval.
+The retrieval result (accuracy and pictures) are in folder `./retrieval`.

-To retreive, you can use encode_chunk.py and zz_retrieve.py to first encode the images and then retrieval.
+To retreive, you can use `encode_chunk.py` and `zz_retrieve.py` to first encode the images and then retrieval.
 Results are shown in folder ./retreival.